 You can find out more about Bristol's attractions at our tourism website www.visitbristol.co.uk and there's a wide range of information about the city at www.bristol.gov.uk.

 As an employee, you’ll enjoy a variety of fantastic benefits.

 We strive for an inclusive, high-performing, healthy and motivated workforce.
 To help us achieve this we offer a range of flexible working options.
 The type of options available will vary depending on individual job roles and there will be some roles which can offer more flexibility than others.
 You are welcome to discuss what options might be available at interview.
-You could benefit from flexible working options to help you balance your work and home life, including working from home, family friendly policies and some flexibility of the hours you work.
+For the majority of our roles we’re adopting a hybrid way of working, mixing both home and office working to help you balance your work and home life.
+In addition we have family friendly policies and there could be flexibility around the hours that you work.
 We offer many other flexible working options including part time/job share and term time working.
 With access to pool cars and bikes, you’ll find it easy to get to wherever you need to go in the course of your duties.

 You’ll also become part of the Local Government Pension scheme and enjoy a generous annual leave entitlement in addition to the opportunity to ‘buy’ extra holiday through our annual leave top up scheme.
 In addition to working in a supportive environment you’ll have the chance to make Bristol a better place and contribute to its future.

 With a diverse variety of roles on offer, sign up for email alerts and be sure not to miss out.

 Customer service advisers